DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/ML Model Deployment/CI/CI/CI-CD Pipelines for ML Applications .md

-## CI/CD pipeline for ML Applications
+## CI/CD pipelines for ML Applications

 CI/CD pipline basically handles intergration of data piepline, models and applications, and deploy to desired environmnet while handling infrastructure so the ML application can run smoothly according to requirements defined without manual involvement of integration and deployment steps.